spacewalk01/nanosam-cpp/README.md

 );
 ```

-2. Using a prompt point, segment an object:
+2. Segment an object using a prompt point:

 ```cpp
 Mat image = imread("assets/dog.jpg");